floriancourgey/blog/_posts/2019/2019-05-15-intro-adobe-campaign.md

 Adobe Campaign universe can be overwhelming and information is sparse.
 Here's a quick recap of resources.
 Based on the [Awesome Github lists](https://github.com/sindresorhus/awesome) concept.

-This list only concerns Adobe Campaign Classic (and notthe web-based version *Adobe Campaign Standard*).
+This list only concerns Adobe Campaign Classic (and not the web-based version *Adobe Campaign Standard*).

 <p class="text-center">🌟👓📧</p>